 When course release has been approved and course buy out is budgeted and approved by the external sponsor, the external grant will be charged a percentage of the faculty member's time and associated fringe benefits.
+The School Dean's Office or PI should notify Financial Services and Grants Management at the beginning of the semester that the course release is taken so the course release is charged at the proper time.
 Faculty must certify through the College's time and effort reporting procedures that time charged is an accurate and a reasonable estimation of time devoted to the sponsored activity.